DFE-Digital/apply-for-teacher-training/app/views/content/accessibility.md

 If you need to use the service in a different way, email <%= bat_contact_mail_to %>.

-We’ll respond within 5 working days.
+We will respond within 5 working days.

 ## Reporting accessibility problems with this service